ringe/spicey/README.md

 Spicey is a Rails app using the Spiceworks database.

+WARNING: This might mess up your production database!

 ## Installation

 This needs to take place on your Spiceworks host.